Best UK air fryers 2022, and are they a healthier way to fry?

 This article contains affiliate links.
 We may earn a small commission on items purchased through this article, but that does not affect our editorial judgement.

-They’re booming in popularity – right now, an air fryer is the must-have for every busy kitchen.
+An air fryer is a must-have for every busy kitchen.

 You can make everything from freezer snacks to healthy haute cuisine in these worktop gadgets – essentially they are like mini ovens, using convection heat and fans to force hot air around trays or baskets of food, baking and crisping faster than conventional ovens.